dan-fritchman/Thesis/content.md

 Hdl21 primitives come in _ideal_ and _physical_ flavors.
 The difference is most frequently relevant for passive elements, which can for example represent either (a) technology-specific passives, e.g. a MIM or MOS capacitor, or (b) an _ideal_ capacitor.
 Some element-types have solely physical implementations, some are solely ideal, and others include both.

-A summary of the `hdl21.primitives` library content:
+The `hdl21.primitives` library content is summarized in table 3.1.

 | Name                           | Description                       | Type     |
 | ------------------------------ | --------------------------------- | -------- |